 - Utility Tax proponents claim that the Utility Tax will reduce electricity bills for low-income people and incentivize all ratepayers to switch from gas to electric appliances and electric cars.

-- Households receiving California Alternate Rates for Energy (CARE) or Family Electric Rate Assistance Program (FERA) would only see small and temporary decreases in their monthly electricity bills, while millions of other working and middle income households that don’t qualify for government assistance will see their electric bills increase.
+- Households receiving California Alternate Rates for Energy (CARE) or Family Electric Rate Assistance Program (FERA) would only see small and temporary decreases in their monthly electricity bills.
+However, millions of other working and middle income households that don’t qualify for government assistance will see their electric bills increase.

-- None of the Utility Tax proposals would lower bills for consumers who switch from high efficiency gas appliances to electric ones.
+- With respect to “electrification”, none of the Utility Tax proposals would actually lower bills for consumers who switch from high efficiency gas appliances to electric ones.
 In fact, it will still be $40 to $400 cheaper annually to stick with gas.

 - There are many, better, proven ways to make electricity more affordable for lower-income Californians and incentivize people to switch appliances.